matt-clarson/sqlgen/README.md

 cargo release tag --execute

 # use a custom build script to cross-compile for a defined set of target architectures
-./build-releases
+./build-releases.sh
 ```

-The output of the `build-releases` script should be published using GitHub Releases
+The output of the `build-releases.sh` script should be published using GitHub Releases